ABOUT THE AUTHOR

 Creating power is what creates a better first step.
 The stronger and more powerful an athlete becomes, the faster and more explosive they will be.
 Simple.
 The best way to be effective is consistency and time.
 Time will build the proper foundation.

 What does that look like?
-There are many ways to apply it and put it together, but here is a way we like to do it:
+There are many ways to apply it and put it together, but here’s one way we like to do it:

 Day 1